Christophers27/Noire-Worldbuilding/Levels/Level 1.md

 ## Schoolyard

 An old gate, intricate patterns swirling about the iron, blocks the way to the school yard, a gap bent in the bars.
 Past the gate, a path leads through a copse of trees, to a playground with an old, hunched-over tree set in the middle.
 The School House looms over the yard, just beyond the playground, and the Shadow Cave lies at the edge of the yard, set into the cliffside.
+Atop the schoolhouse sits a metal bird, rotating as the wind blows.
+Somehow, even when facing away, it feels as though the bird maintains a steady watch over the yard.

 ---